perladvent/perldotcom/content/article/_pub_2000_07_p5pdigest_THISWEEK-20000702.md

 This led Simon to ask if Perl should have support for normalization.
 What is normalization?
-Unicode has a character for the letter 'e' (U+0065), and a character for an acute accent (U+00B4), which looks something like Â´ and is called a 'combining character' because it combines with the following character to yield an accented character;
+Unicode has a character for the letter 'e' (U+0065), and a character for an acute accent (U+00B4), which looks something like ´ and is called a 'combining character' because it combines with the following character to yield an accented character;
 when the string containing an acute accent is displayed, the accent should be superimposed on the previous character.
-But Unicode also has a character for the letter e *with* an acute accent (U+00E9), as Ã©.
+But Unicode also has a character for the letter e *with* an acute accent (U+00E9), as é.
 This should be displayed the same way as the two character sequence U+00B4 U+0065.